LucaGS/ADHD-Routine-App-Dorro-Frontend/README.md

-# Dorroo
+# ADHD-Routine-App-Dorro

-Dorroo is a mobile application designed to help users manage their routines and activities efficiently.
-The app allows users to log in, create routines, and track their activities seamlessly.
+ADHD-Routine-App-Dorro is a mobile application designed to help users manage their routines and activities efficiently.
+The app allows users to log in, create routines, and run sessions.

 ## Table of Contents